rse/speechflow/README.md

 - Node: **t2t-spellcheck**<br/>
   Purpose: **LLM-based Text-to-Text spellchecking**<br/>
   Example: `t2t-spellcheck(lang: "en")`<br/>
-  Notice: this node requires an LLM provider (Ollama by default, or cloud-based OpenAI/Anthropic/Google)!
+  Notice: this node requires an LLM provider (Ollama by default, or cloud-based OpenAI/Anthropic/Google, or local HuggingFace Transformers)!

   > This node performs spellchecking of English or German text using an
   > LLM service.
 It corrects spelling mistakes, adds missing punctuation,
   > but preserves grammar and word choice.
 Multiple LLM providers are
-  > supported: local Ollama (default), or cloud-based OpenAI, Anthropic,
+  > supported: local Ollama (default), local HuggingFace Transformers,
-  > or Google.
+  > or cloud-based OpenAI, Anthropic, or Google.

   | Port    | Payload     |
   | ------- | ----------- |